SupremeCommanderMaps/Genesis_of_the_Order_Survival/README.md

 All assets are licensed with [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 --[[ Bugs ]]--
-No Known bugs

 --[[ Future Plans ]]--

 End game Score screen / statistics
 Redo ArmyStrength
+* Partially done.
 Update the HP damage buff to include shields
+* Partially done.
 Update Damage buff to increase range weapons + firerate + projectile live If Mods are used chance difficulty accordingly
 Make a Check: if A factory can build unit or els restrict unit
+* Partially done.
 Make a Check: vanilla unit stats .
 Use that for Mod check values

 Move DefencObject and emergencyshield to Events